 - We aim to maintain, support, and release the two most recent LTS versions of Ubuntu.

-version of the image will receive updates approximately every three months.
+current version of the image will receive updates approximately every three months.

 We always aim to release a version of this image every three months.